iotexproject/iips/iip-10.md

 3. iotex-core support for transaction with `externChainID`
    1. upon receiving transfer and execution transaction, if the `externChainID` field equals the network's external chain ID, do the following additional checks:
    2. decode the transaction, extract (nonce, gas price, gas limit, recipient, amount, payload)
-   3. use these to reconstruct the raw transaction and compute the corresponding the raw hash
+   3. use these to reconstruct the raw transaction and compute the corresponding raw hash
    4. extract signature bytes from the transaction, and compute the signed hash

 4. iotex-core support for global external chain ID